Quick tips for grammar: using question marks

 What do you want to know?

-Follow Primary's board Story Starters on Pinterest.
+Follow Primary English's Story Starters board on Pinterest.

 Provide children with an interesting picture and ask them to explore what they would like to find out about the image, e.g. Where is it taking place?
 Who can we see in the picture?
 How did they get there?
 What do we think happened before/ happens next?
 Our Story Starters board on Pinterest contains lots of interesting images to support this work.
 This activity can also be undertaken with the cover artwork from books shared with the class, including in guided reading.